JonKing93/DASH/Tutorials/gridfile/new.md

 <img src="\DASH\assets\images\gridfile\grid-metadata.svg" alt="An N-dimensional array with metadata." style="width:80%;display:block">

 because no data source files have been linked to the .grid file.
-In the next sections of the tutorial, we will see how add data source files so that the N-dimensional array is filled with data.
+In the next few sections of the tutorial, we will see how add data source files so that the N-dimensional array is filled with data.

 <br>